Using the one-click OS image upgrade provides a number of benefits, including:

 - When the MIG recreates an instance, triggered manually or by autohealing.

-Test the new image with your app before rolling it out.
+Test the new image with your app before adding it to your image family and rolling it out.

 Performing one-click OS image upgrades for MIGs

-To update all the VMs in a MIG to the latest image from an image family, follow these steps:
+To update all the VMs in a MIG to the latest image from a custom image family, complete the following steps:

 Start a rolling replace with the following command.